 Dounby is a village on Mainland Orkney located to the north of the Loch of Harray, 14 miles north west of Kirkwall.

-Dounby lies close to the famous pre-historic village of Skara Brae.
+Dounby is connected by good road networks and bus service and lies close to the famous pre-historic village of Skara Brae.
 This Neolithic village is the best-known of Orkney's pre-historic monuments.
 The extensive remains of a Neolithic fishing and farming village, Skara Brae was discovered in 1850 when a storm removed much of the dunes that covered it.
 The village is very well preserved, its houses huddled together and connected by passageways.
-There is a visitor centre, with exhibition at the site, which lies beside a cracking beach at Bay of Skaill.
+There is a visitor centre (which also has a cafe), with exhibition at the site, which lies beside a cracking beach at Bay of Skaill.